BRIEF

 BRANDING + DESIGN SYSTEM

 We iterated on our previous UI design and opted for a retro aesthetic.
-We believed this was more fitting with the vibrant coloured poles, and the key aspect of Barricade DJ's experience - music.
+We believed this was more suited to the vibrant coloured poles, and the key aspect of Barricade DJ's experience - music.

 USE CONTEXT STORYBOARD